monitoringartist/ZenPacks.JanGaraj.TcpStat/README.md

 Usage
 =====

-Go to the specific device (yes, it needs to already be added).
+Go to the specific device (yes, it needs to already be added) and bind TcpStat/TcpStat6 templates.

-Installing the ZenPack will add the following items to your Zenoss system.
+Installing the ZenPack will add the following items to your Zenoss system:

 Monitoring Templates
 --------------------

 - /Devices/Server/rrdTemplates/TcpStat
+- /Devices/Server/rrdTemplates/TcpStat6

 Event Classes